 Uncompensated Care Analytics (Worksheet S-10)

 CMS took the step to introduce Worksheet S-10 into the uncompensated care payment formula in the FY 2017 Hospital Inpatient PPS Proposed Rule.
 This formula would have incorporated Worksheet S-10 as a component starting in FY 2018.
 While the final version of the rule did not include the revised formula, CMS clearly signaled its intent to include Worksheet S-10 in the uncompensated care payment formula.

 What This Means for Hospitals

 The inclusion of Worksheet S-10 in the 2017 and 2018 proposed rules, especially the clear language in the 2018 rule regarding its implementation, demonstrates that the inclusion of Worksheet S-10 as a key component of the uncompensated care formula in the near future is inevitable.

 With deep expertise in complex and data-intensive cost report issues, such as Medicare Bad Debt and Medicare DSH, HPS is ideally positioned to work with hospitals to deliver Worksheet S-10s that are complete and accurate.
-Our UCA solution provides hospitals with the core data points needed to complete Worksheet S-10, detailed documentation to expedite the audit process, an analysis of the impact that your Worksheet S-10 results will have on uncompensated care and EHR incentive payments, and benchmarking against peer hospitals.
+Our Uncompensated Care Analytics solution provides hospitals with the core data points needed to complete Worksheet S-10, detailed documentation to expedite the audit process, an analysis of the impact that Worksheet S-10 results will have on your uncompensated care payments and benchmarking against peer hospitals.